 SARomics Biostructures offers a broad range of custom protein NMR spectroscopy services for protein three-dimensional structure determination and compound library screening.
 Among our services are the following:

 We have access to state-of-the-art NMR spectrometers.
-Please see the list and practical considerations for the details of the NMR experiments please see our technology page.
+For practical considerations and for the details of the NMR experiments please see our technology page.

 Karczewski J, Krasucki S P, Asare-Okai P N, Diehl C, Friedman A, Brown C M, Maezato Y, and Streatfield S J. (2020).

 Isolation, Characterization and Structure Elucidation of a Novel Lantibiotic From Paenibacillus sp.

 Front.
 Microbiol.
 24. https://doi.org/10.3389/fmicb.2020.598789

 Sanchez-Fernandez A, Diehl C, Houston J E, Leung A E, Tellam J P, Rogers S E, Prevost S, Ulvenlund S, Sjögren H, and Wahlgren M. (2020).

 An integrative toolbox to unlock the structure and dynamics of protein–surfactant complexes.